By Dr. Paul Jerard, E-RYT 500, YACEP

 Vinyasa is a popular form of Yoga that is characterized by movement – both while in an asana and when moving between two asanas.
 The breath initiates all movement in a Vinyasa Yoga class, resulting in a beautiful slow flow.
 Below are seven things that a Vinyasa Yoga teacher must know.

 4. Anatomy.
-Vinyasa Yoga teachers should have a basic knowledge of key bones, muscles, and joints.
-This will help the Yoga instructor better understand how the effect of the poses they are teaching may have on the students, and how to help students when the pose is not working for them.
+Vinyasa Yoga teachers should have basic knowledge of key bones, muscles, and joints.
+This will help the Yoga instructor better understand how and what the effects will be in regard to the poses and transitions.
+Additionally, we should know the risks and precautions involved in a sequence for students of different abilities.
+We must also know how to help students when a pose is not working for them.
+Therefore, some modifications may help our students as their bodies and minds adjust to a form of meditation in motion.

 5. Alignment.
 A Vinyasa Yoga teacher needs to understand the correct alignment of each pose they teach, so they can help their students experience the intended effect.
 Misalignment not only detracts from the practice’s intention, it is a risk factor for injuries as well.

 7. Sequencing.
 Since people are physically moving in a Vinyasa class, there is less time to observe the student’s alignment in each pose.
-Therefore, it is critical that the teacher sequence the practice in an intelligent way.
+Therefore, it is critical that the teacher designs and/or guides students through a sequence and practice in a safe way.
 The student must be able to flow easily between poses, without injury, and the sequence must properly prepare practitioners before attempting any complex or challenging poses.

 © Copyright – Aura Wellness Center – Publications Division